ricsanfre/pi-cluster/docs/_docs/certmanager.md

 3. Cert-manager temporary creates the requested TXT record in the DNS.
 If Let's Encrypt can read the challenge and it is correct, it will issue the certificates back to cert-manager.
 4. Cert-manager will then store the certificates as secrets, and our website (or whatever) will use those certificates for securing our traffic with TLS.

 Cert-manager by default support several DNS providers to automatically configure the requested DNS record challenge.
 For supporting additional DNS providers webhooks can be developed.
-See supported list and further documentation [here](https://cert-manager.io/docs/configuration/acme/dns01/).
+See supported list and further documentation in [Certmanager documentation: "ACME DNS01" ](https://cert-manager.io/docs/configuration/acme/dns01/).

 IONOS, my DNS server provider, is not in the list of supported ones.